 Lithium-ion batteries used in smartphones and electric vehicles, while reliable, have safety concerns.
-Not too long back Samsung made news by withdrawing its Galaxy Note 7 because of the potential hazard of the battery exploding and igniting a fire.
-Conventional LI batteries contain a liquid that is inflammable and hence remain a fire hazard, though all manufacturers adopt safety measures in their products.
+Not too long back, Samsung made news by withdrawing its Galaxy Note 7 because of the potential hazard of the battery exploding and igniting a fire.
+Conventional LI batteries contain inflammable liquid and hence remain a fire hazard, though all manufacturers adopt safety measures in their products.
 Solid-state batteries, on the other hand, use solid electrolytes instead of liquid, hence eliminating the major risk present in LI batteries.

 Solid-state batteries used solid electrolytes rather than liquid electrolytes.
-When they are used in electric cars they can be used with a greater density and longer driving range.
-Solid batteries can reduce charging time which is increasing adoption by electric car buyers.
+When they are used in electric cars, they can be used with a greater density and longer driving range.
+Solid batteries can reduce charging time, increasing adoption by electric car buyers.

-Solid rechargeable batteries may save money as these batteries make electric vehicles better-suited to driving.
+Solid rechargeable batteries may save money as these batteries make electric vehicles better suited to driving.
 These effects are expected to encourage more people to switch from electric cars to ones with longer distances and cheaper prices.
 Solid battery use eliminates a fire risk bringing comfort to the manufacturer and consumer.
-Samsung pulled off the Galaxy Note 7 smartphone after fears it would explode.
+Samsung pulled off the Galaxy Note 7 smartphone after fear it would explode.

-With a higher density of energy, solid-state batteries are able to supply power for a longer duration.
+With a higher energy density, solid-state batteries can supply power for a longer duration.
 As a result, your smartphone will need a charge much later and your electric car can go farther on that single charge.

 Even the charging time for solid-state batteries gets crunched as compared to LI batteries.
-One of the challenges in the adoption of electric vehicles has been understood to be the long time needed for a recharge when compared to just a few minutes needed to fill up the tank with fuel.
+One of the challenges in adopting electric vehicles has been understood to be the long time needed for a recharge compared to just a few minutes needed to fill up the tank with fuel.
 Reduced recharging time could significantly impact electric vehicle adoption.

 12 Best Solid-State Companies